This page allows you to view, create and edit all of your accounts. This includes your physical bank accounts and expense/income categories.

 Sections

-Below is a description of each account type.
+Below is a description of each account type, available as tabs across the top.

 Each of the below account types are further divided into "Sub-types".
 Hover over or tap the "?" icon next to each heading on the Chart of Accounts page to see a more detailed description.